HiromasaNojima/ngx-toc/README.md

 # Usage

-This library provide service to create toc.
+This library provides service to create toc.

 ## Use with static html